MSC Cruises’ growth in Southampton has been somewhat meteoric over the last few years.

 Note: Do not put your passport in your check-in luggage – you need it next!

-You’ll be asked to show your passport, cruise ticket, MSC health form (which is in your cruise ticket), Covid-19 test result and vaccination certificates.
-You can show digital insurance/vaccination proof if needed on your phone.
+At check-in, you’ll be asked to show your passport, cruise ticket, MSC health form (which is in your cruise ticket), Covid-19 test result and vaccination/proof of recovery certificates (if applicable).

 Cruise ship security is much like airport security – apart from there is no limit on liquids (ie toiletries, etc) – MSC’s policy is not to bring drinks or food onboard, but of course, you can bring some snacks/drinks for yourself or your children whilst you are boarding without issue.